SQLate

 - The app implements an overflow detection check, but it is flawed, since it only denies inputs with over

-bytes in length.... else if (c == '2') { if (strlen(line_buffer) > 192) err(EXIT_FAILURE, "Attempted to overflow!"); } ... ...
+192bytes in length.... else if (c == '2') { if (strlen(line_buffer) > 192) err(EXIT_FAILURE, "Attempted to overflow!"); } ... ... - Therefore, there is definitely a buffer overflow vulnerability when updating the

-property of a paste.
+contentproperty of a paste.
 But can we somehow exploit that?

 Exploiting the vulnerability